-One in every four U.S. homes has a security alarm.
+One in every four U.S. homes has a security system.
 Alarm distributors often provide free installation to homeowners with a monitoring and service commitment.
-When that commitment ends, however, many homeowners resort to using their alarm system locally--not tied to a central monitoring or police/fire alert service.
+When that commitment ends, however, many homeowners resort to using their alarm system locally – not tied to a central monitoring or police/fire alert service.

 Homeowners occasionally find it necessary to reset their home alarm system.
-This can occur for any number of reasons, including a power outage or brownout; the need to change the alarm unit backup battery; or purchase of a new home with no knowledge of the password.
-When they contact an alarm company for help, they are often told that the company will not reset their system unless they purchase a service or monitoring contract, an often costly proposition.
+This can occur for any number of reasons, including a power outage or brownout, the need to change the alarm unit backup battery or the purchase of a new home with no knowledge of the password.
+When homeowners contact an alarm company for help, they are often told that the company will not reset their system unless they purchase a service or monitoring contract, often a costly proposition.

-Check out do-it-yourself alarm support sites (see References below).
+Check out do-it-yourself alarm support sites.
 Other homeowners may post information helpful in resetting a particular type of alarm system.

-Locate the power source to the Main Control Panel.
+Locate the power source to the main control panel.
 Disconnect the power.
-If the panel is hard-wired, this will require cutting off the circuit breaker at the house electrical panel board.
+If the panel is hard-wired, this will require shutting off the circuit breaker at the house electrical service panel (breaker box).